 Sometime last year, I saw an ad for a new website called MasterClass where you could learn from leaders in various industries (such as film, fashion, and music) through online courses.
 I was instantly intrigued because obviously, the concept is brilliant.
 We’ve all wished, at some point or another, that we could get inside the heads of the artists and creators we admire most in our fields of interest.

 When it first launched, there were only a few classes available and none of them were my thing, so I signed up to be notified when new instructors were added.
-The moment I found out Shonda Rhimes would be instructing a course on television writing, I freaked out.
-Like, you would have thought I’d just found out *NSYNC would be reuniting at my next birthday party for a special performance.
-(I’m still holding out for that to happen, too, by the way.)
+The moment I found out Shonda Rhimes would be instructing a course on television writing, I freaked out because I was finally going to have the opportunity to gain insight into the creative process of one of my favorite writers.

 What I love most about Shonda is her intuitive ability to create compelling, multi-layered characters.
 Her stories are rooted in character.
 They’re raw, passionate, moving, and (often) pretty sexy.
 While I haven’t agreed with every decision she’s ever made with her storytelling, I have a deep respect for her skills nonetheless.
 The woman knows her stuff.

 Now that you know a bit about Shonda and my

 obsession with admiration for her, let’s talk about the course because obviously, I had some pretty big expectations.
 So, did her class live up to them?
 Spoiler: yes.

 Other posts you may like:

 - Neil Gaiman Teaches the Art of Storytelling (MasterClass) Review

 - Margaret Atwood Teaches Creative Writing (MasterClass) Review

 First off, is it only for TV writers?
 And people who like her TV shows?